Updated 6:05 pm; 25 August 2021

 - We would also like to recognise the work of all the volunteers who have pitched in to help; you have done an amazing job

 - If you are looking to volunteer your time to assist, there are a number of residents who may not be fit or equipped that may require a hand with cutting and moving tree branches or fences etc. So please talk to your neighbours or visit the CRC as they are are compiling a list of those who have registered their interest for assistance.

 - We are investigating options to assist with removal of metal waste, particularly for those with damaged sheds and similar structures

 - Fake tradies and other types of scammers often target disaster affected areas, offering cheap, cash-only repairs to roofs, driveways and fences, so beware those who come to your door unannounced.
 Instead ask relatives, friends or social media connections for recommendations, get several quotes and sight previous work plus proof of any credential claims, such as evidence of an industry association membership.

-	- Fuel services have been restored
+- Local businesses are open and services have been restored

 If you have questions or need help with insurance claims, you can contact the Insurance Council catastrophe hotline on 1800 734 621 or visit their website.

 The Insurance Council, and several insurers, will be in Mingenew to meet with impacted residents on Thursday 2 September 2021.
 They will be at the Recreation Centre from 9am – 12pm.